How a Missouri town transformed a wasteland into a natural wonder.

 Land that was once destroyed by lead and zinc mining is now being restored through a municipal compost program.
 We’re telling the story in a half-hour documentary that will spread this good news like a fine layer of compost: nature is healing in Cardinal Valley.

-Together we can finish the Cardinal Valley film.
+Together we are finishing the Cardinal Valley film.

 In a time when it seems like the natural world is less protected than ever, our documentary is a vital and urgent story to share.
 Webb City, MO has saved money by composting a safe amount of their biosolids, along with limbs and leaves, and applying it to the barren ground.
 Land that was once contaminated is now coming back to life.
 Birds, butterflies, and blossoms are returning.
 Children are growing up in a place where nature is healing.
 Already, KMOS and Ozarks Public Television have expressed interest in broadcasting this film.